coddingtonbear/jira-select/docs/functions.rst

       - MYPROJECT-01: 0.2h (the actual working time)
       - MYPROJECT-02: 6h (the actual working time)

-      Of course, this does introduce one inaccuracy that may, depending on how predicable your team's working hours are: time spent working on an issue outside of business hours isn't counted.
+      Of course, this does introduce one inaccuracy that may, depending on how predicable your team's working hours are, make this behavior undesirable:
+      time spent working on an issue outside of business hours isn't counted.
+      Typically, though,
+      the amount of time an issue might be worked on outside those hours will be much smaller
+      than the amount of excess time
+      using raw clock time directly would count.

-      If you would like to instead use clock time even knowing the distortions using that may create, you can do so by specifying a ``start_hour`` and ``end_hour`` of ``None``.
+      If you would like to instead use raw clock time even knowing the distortions using that may create, you can do so by specifying a ``start_hour`` and ``end_hour`` of ``None``.